There are no items to display at this time

 Red Cross Shelter: East Providence High School is the official Red Cross regional emergency shelter in a disaster.
 In times when a shelter is needed but demand will be limited, the Senior Center may be used.

 Recent Flood Insurance Rate Map Changes: All Rhode Island cities and towns participate in FEMA's National Flood Insurance Program, which allows residents and business owners to purchase Federally-backed flood insurance.
 FEMA's Floodsmart website includes clear and detailed information on this program.
-Our office is available to answer general questions on this program, including whether a property is in a Special Flood Hazard Area (SFHA), which zone, and its base flood elevation.
+Our office is available to answer general questions on this program, including whether a property is in the FEMA 100-year floodplain, which particular zone, and its base flood elevation.
 We can also answer inquiries regarding other natural hazards, flood-related or not.
 Please contact us by e-mail listed above, or call (401) 435-7500 x11151 for more information.

 Floodplain Mapping Tool: Need a quick idea of what flood zone you may be in?
 Click here for the Rhode Island Floodmap Tool from RI Emergency Management.
 Zoom in on East Providence and as you get closer in, the FEMA flood zones will appear.
 The regulatory flood zone is in dark blue.
 This is for reference only, but it's very accurate and a great place to start.
 Call our office at the number above if you need a flood zone determination.